AleksandrDenis/yoku-taberu-kitchen/README.md

    *  Promote business.
    *  Raise conversion rate.

-# Design
+## Design
 ### Structure
 The website is structured as one single page divided in to: Landing image, About us, Classes and Contact us sections.

    ![wireframe](/assets/readme-images/wireframe.JPG)

 ### Color, Font and Images
 * Three main high contrast colors were chosen for website black, white and red.
+Red is the main to represent passion for cooking.
 * Font choices resemble Japanese calligraphy and are implemented throughout the full site.
-* Image chosen to complement the colors of the site.
+* All image chosen to complement the colors of the site.

 # Features
 * Navigation and Header